-73. (1) Subject to subsection (2), the prosecutor shall be entitled to address the court at the commencement of his case, and the accused person or his counsel shall be entitled to address the court at the commencement and in conclusion of his case.
+Opening and closing of 73.
+(1) Subject to subsection (2), the prosecutor shall be entitled to address the cases for prosecution court at the commencement of his case, and the accused person or his counsel shall be entitled to address the court at the commencement and in conclusion of his case.